 If you grew up with parental neglect, you likely hold the belief that deep down you are unlovable.
 You may compensate by being incredibly proficient and self-sufficient in all that you do.
 You are also likely to take on the role of caregiver to everyone else to the point where your needs go unseen and unmet.
 You may deny your needs with self-neglect and then hate yourself for being “selfish” and “indulgent” when you give in to the demand of the unmet need.

-If you grew up with violence and abuse, you may dissociate (i.e. become numb and unaware of painful feelings) in response to intense feelings.
-You may have deep mistrust of others-the ones who you needed to keep you safe were the ones who hurt you.
+If you grew up with violence and abuse, you may dissociate (i.e., become numb and unaware of painful feelings) in response to intense feelings.
+You may have deep mistrust of others because the ones who you needed to keep you safe were the ones who hurt you.
 Children often believe that they are bad in order to preserve the belief that the parent who they need is good.
-Even when a person grows up and knows it wasn't her fault, she may still feel it was/is and struggle with self-loathing and shame.
+Even when a person grows up and knows it wasn’t her fault, she may still feel it was/is and struggle with self-loathing and shame.

-If you can get in touch with the nature of your self-attack then you can begin to find your way to what the attack is defending against.
+If you can get in touch with the nature of your self-attack, then you can begin to find your way to what the attack is defending against.
 You may be attacking yourself as a way of not feeling your hurt, sadness, loneliness, and helplessness.
 It can feel terrifying to acknowledge and be with what is overwhelming and terribly painful.
-This is where therapy-specifically, the therapeutic relationship-can help.
-Perfectionism, harsh inner negative thinking, self-attacking thoughts and behaviors, thrive in isolation.
+This is where therapy — specifically, the therapeutic relationship — can help.
+Perfectionism, harsh inner negative thinking, and self-attacking thoughts and behaviors, thrive in isolation.
 It is next to impossible to be drowning in self-hatred and feel open to your vulnerable feelings.
 Therapy allows the possibility for you to develop a safe and trusting relationship with someone who can help you begin to feel safe with your feelings, begin to feel self-worth, and to understand your patterns in relationships so that change is possible.

 The above article expresses the opinions of the author and doesn’t necessarily reflect the views of other members of the Women’s Therapy Referral Service.